gboisse/gboisse.github.io/content/posts/02-revision/index.md

 \
 At this point, the deadline was only hours away, so we decided to stop tweaking and hand in the demo as it was.
-We uploaded it to a USB stick and brought that over to the organisers so we could test on the compo maching and make sure everything was working fine.
+We uploaded it to a USB stick and brought that over to the organisers so we could test on the compo machine and make sure everything was working fine.

 That's when we found out that the demo was simply failing to launch...